warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 * Hmax: removes the sky and a portion of the gray component of the road.
 Same comment as for Vmin
 * R values: seem to delimitate the lines well.

-test1.jpg, test2.jpg:
+R values: (240, 255) (to leave as much lines as possible)

-R values: (112, 255) (to leave as much lines as possible)
+To recover values in the images

 Color thresholding processing time: about 2 ms (ballpark value - might depend on the chosen thresholding)